The Delivery Diaries: My Search for the Best Plant-Based Convenience

 Sodium: Those watching their salt intake should check the labels closely.

-Final Thought
+Final Thoughts

 I would recommend Factor for busy weeks when you want something nutritious without the effort.
 It’s a great "emergency" option to have in the fridge for when the schedule gets hectic.
+While Factor was a great introduction to the world of prepared meals, the limited plant-based variety had me looking elsewhere for my next trial.
+Keep reading to see if Chef’s Plate can offer more diversity for a vegan lifestyle!

 Why meal delivery services might be worthwhile